Rudra181/Event-Scheduler/README.md

 # Event Scheduler

 A powerful and intuitive event scheduling application that helps you manage your events with ease.
-The application provides seamless integration with Google Calendar while maintaining local storage functionality for offline access.
+The application provides offline-first functionality with comprehensive timezone support.

 ## Features